‘white’ by studio 400, 2012

 then loomed, woven, stapled, taped and tied by the collective in order to create a supportive surface in which gallery goers could rest and examine

 the studio 400 team is comprised of members: annie bui, ben hait-campbell, ian carney, hanya chen, dion dekker, christina hackett, nathan kiatkulpiboone,

 mariko kobayashi, emily kirwan, mike loree, ross majewski, isshin morimoto, ryan nevius, nick pappas, alma padilla-iriarte, farnoosh rafaie, pablo sandoval,

 the rolling white installation has been constructed in such a way that it may accommodate the weight of many gallery goers

-the twenty students aspired to create a sculptural work which would function as a climbable surface which could divide the space. studio 400 decided upon
+aspired to create a sculptural work which would function as a climbable surface which could divide the space. studio 400 decided upon

 plastic to develop the work due to its flexibility, strength, cost efficiency and ability to be reused or modified following its role in the ‘white’ installation.

 the woven surface was constructed through traditional weaving methods, becoming a malleable system of prefabricated hanging columns and infill panels